-Pre-requisite: Successful completion of Geometry/application and department approval
+Prerequisite: Successful completion of Geometry/application and department approval

-College Credit: 4 credits upon successful completion of course through Tompkins Cortland Community College This course introduces basic accounting concepts and principles for the sole-proprietorship.
+College Credit: 4 college credits upon successful completion and registered through Tompkins Cortland Community College for ACCT101.

+This course introduces basic accounting concepts and principles for the sole proprietorship.
 Emphasis will be given on the accounting cycle and the preparation of accounting statements, along with the supporting schedules.
 Special journals, subsidiary ledgers, and valuation accounting will also be recognized and used.
 This course is collaborative with Tompkins Cortland Community College (TC-3) and carries four college credits upon successful completion.